 - Provide: This option only appears when running a report for the whole repository.
 “Details for all works” will return data per submission, while “Summary by publication/series” will show a condensed list of hits by publication (series, journals, etc.).

-- Aggregate by: Provides either a total number of hits for each record, or breaks the numbers down by year, month, or day based on the option selected.
+- Aggregate by: Either provides a total number of hits for each record or breaks the numbers down by year, month, or day based on the option selected.
 If “Year” or “Month” are chosen, numbers are organized into separate columns for each calendar year or month included in the date range.
 The “Day” option only appears for reports generated for the last 90 days or less.

 Click the Email me the report button when finished selecting options.
 You’ll receive an email containing a link to download the report in an Excel spreadsheet.